Alex Jones loses lawsuit over Sandy Hook ‘hoax’ conspiracy - NewsBreak

 “Their pattern of defying and ignoring court orders to produce responsive information is well established,” lawyers for the family wrote in a court brief in July.

-Jones’ lawyers have denied violating court rules on document disclosure and have asked that Bellis be removed from the case, alleging she has not been impartial.Beto O’Rourke running for Texas governor in 2022
+Jones’ lawyers have denied violating court rules on document disclosure and have asked that Bellis be removed from the case, alleging she has not been impartial.Beto O’Rourke launches bid for Texas governor

 A Texas judge recently issued similar rulings against Jones in three defamation lawsuits brought by Sandy Hook families in that state, finding Jones liable for damages after defaulting him and his companies for not turning over documents.
 Hearings on damages also were ordered.